lukeasrodgers/backbone-js-externs/README.md

 - install closure compiler
 - make sure ruby is installed
 - `export CC_PATH={path/to/compiler.jar}`
-- from this directory: `cd test && ruby compile_javascript.rb`
+- from this directory: `cd test && ruby test_externs.rb`

 This will spit out a bunch of errors.
 Many of them are irrelevant, related to missing jQuery externs, etc., while others indicate genuine